Breastfeeding is an amazing experience for both mother and baby.

 It took a lot of work and dedication (my life revolved around this battle for a few days) but it was worth it to be able to return to a pain-free, enjoyable nursing experience.

-Since I am a natural yeast person I have to be mindful in preventing vaginal yeast infections.
+Since I am a natural yeast person I have to be mindful of preventing vaginal yeast infections.

 I use a new towel after each bath, wear 100% cotton panties, and use a mild soap for bathing.

-With thrush being a form a yeast I know I’m always susceptible to deal with it again in the future.
+With thrush being a form of yeast I know I’m always susceptible to dealing with it again in the future.

 To help prevent it from happening I take a daily probiotic, try to eat yogurt as much as possible, and I also bought a probiotic to give my baby.